Wildfire | What Is Zone 0?

 New fire risk reduction requirements protects homes and fire fighters

-April 2023.
-By FormLA Landscaping Staff: Most landscape enhancements add delight or convenience to daily living.
+Updated October 2023: Most landscape enhancements add delight or convenience to daily living.
 The creation of a “Zone 0” is no exception – yet it can also have dramatic impact on safety.
-Here’s what we understand about the latest fire risk reduction requirement.
+Here’s what we understand about the latest fire risk reduction recommendations.

 Where is Zone 0?

 The California Board of Forestry and Fire Protection defines Zone 0 as the 0-5 feet closest to a home at ground level.
-They describe it as the “ember resistant zone,” where materials like gravel and cement encourage embers to burn out before they can build enough heat to ignite a home.
+It’s also called the “ember resistant zone,” where materials like gravel and cement encourage embers to burn out before they can build enough heat to ignite a home.
 In the photo above, the Zone 0 is the off-white concrete band closest to the home’s foundation.

 Why do I need a Zone 0?

-Insurance Institute for Business & Home Safety research shows that wind-driven embers are responsible for more than 90 percent of home ignitions.
-They can ignite a home while leaving hydrated foliage intact, as our homes are often made of and surrounded by highly flammable man made materials.
-An effective Zone 0 reduces the chances of home ignition by removing opportunities for embers to build heat near a home.
+The Insurance Institute for Business & Home Safety research shows that wind-driven embers are responsible for more than 90 percent of home ignitions.
+They can ignite a home while leaving hydrated foliage intact, as our homes are often made of and surrounded by highly flammable man-made materials.
+An effective Zone 0 reduces the chances of home ignition by removing these materials and, therefore, opportunities for embers to build heat near a home.

 The benefits of a Zone 0 extend beyond a single home.
 Every home with an ember resistant Zone 0 amplifies the safety its neighbors, as home fires cast more dangerous ember storms than fires burning natural materials.

-Fire fighters have another reason to require a Zone 0.
+Fire fighters have another reason to encourage the creation of Zone 0s.
 This is the area they need to safely defend a home that has ignited.
 To protect them as they protect properties, this zone will be free of trip hazards as well as flammable materials.

 When do I need to have a Zone 0?